lucatume/wp-routing/README.md

 # WordPress Wrappers

+## Deprecated: this package is no more maintained.
+See [wp-routes](https://github.com/lucatume/wp-routes) for a possible alternative.

 A set of wrapping classes that should allow Laravel-like routing in WordPress thanks to [WP Router](https://wordpress.org/plugins/wp-router/) plugin and some packages from [Laravel](http://laravel.com/).

 ## Including the library in a theme or plugin